cgruver/kamarotos/README.md

   cluster-cidr: 10.100.0.0/14
   service-cidr: 172.30.0.0/16
   # URL to the registry used to mirror the OpenShift install images
-  local-registry: nexus.my.awesome.lab:5001
+  local-registry: nexus.my.awesome.lab:5001 # Omit if no Raspberry Pi
   # URL to the Nexus group used to proxy remote registries
-  proxy-registry: nexus.my.awesome.lab:5000
+  proxy-registry: nexus.my.awesome.lab:5000 # Omit if no Raspberry Pi
   # The URL to the registry hosting the OpenShift install images
   remote-registry: quay.io/openshift/okd
   # The version of butane used to configure ignition files for the FCOS nodes
   butane-version: v0.14.0
   # The version of the Butane specification to use for the ignition files
   butane-spec-version: 1.4.0
-  # The OpenShift release to install - This entry is created by running: labcli --latest
+  # The OpenShift release to install - This entry is created by running: labcli --latest or labcli --latest --scos
   release: 4.10.0-0.okd-2022-03-07-131213
   # The HA Proxy IP address to assign on the router
   ingress-ip-addr: 10.11.12.2